Thor Power Tool Company: History

-By the early sixties, Thor Power Tool Company was acquired by the Stewart-Warner Corporation.
-A short time later, Neil C. Hurley, Jr. died from a third heart attack, February 9, 1965, at the age of 54 and the Thor brand name almost died.
+By the early 1960s, Thor Power Tool Company was acquired by the Stewart-Warner Corporation.
+A short time later, Neil C. Hurley Jr. died from a third heart attack, February 9, 1965, at the age of 54 and the Thor brand name almost died.

 New incarnation

 In the early part of the twenty-first century, the Thor name and logo was resurrected on washing machines manufactured from Australia.
 The new company had no ties with the original company, other than the use of the Thor logo and name.